SyncfusionExamples/getting-started-with-the-angular-listbox-component/README.md

 A quick-start Angular project that shows how to add the Angular Listbox Component to a Angular app.
 This project contains code to add few of the control’s basic features, like binding data and selecting items.

-Refer to the following documentation to learn about the Angular Dashboard Layout component: https://ej2.syncfusion.com/angular/documentation/list-box/getting-started
+Refer to the following documentation to learn about the Angular Listbox component: https://ej2.syncfusion.com/angular/documentation/list-box/getting-started

-Check out this online example of the Angular Dashboard Layout component: https://ej2.syncfusion.com/angular/demos/#/bootstrap5/list-box/default
+Check out this online example of the Angular Listbox component: https://ej2.syncfusion.com/angular/demos/#/bootstrap5/list-box/default

 ## Project prerequisites